kalebheitzman/moodle-filter_autotranslate/README.md

 ```
 Moodle
-{mlang en}Hello{mlang}
+{mlang other}Hello{mlang}
 {mlang es}Hola{mlang}
 {mlang fr}Bonjour{mlang}
-{mlang en}Goodbye{mlang}
+{mlang other}Goodbye{mlang}
 ```

 The word Moodle would be stripped out from your translation and you would end up with the words Hola, Bonjour, Goodbye in the translation table.
-The first Hello would be lost because of the duplicate "en" key.
+The first Hello would be lost because of the duplicate "other" key.

 ## DeepL integration and plugin settings